daviddlhz/holbertonschool-zero_day/README.md

-_This is my firts readme by David De La Hoz_
+_This is my firts readme by David De La Hoz, i'm ready for the code!_